mxcop/mxcop-dev/book/src/dda-memory.md

 As we can see in *Figure A*, with `pos` as the current cell;<br>
 the next step should indeed be on the axis where `tmax` is the smallest.<br>
 Then we update `tmax` by adding the reciprocal ray direction to the smallest axis.<br>
-Moving our `pos` is done by adding the ray direction sign to the smallest axis.
+Moving our `pos` by adding the ray direction sign to the smallest axis.

-Anyway, let's dive in!

 ## The problem